Bigodi wetland sanctuary

 Mammals and reptiles

-Beyond the primates, the sanctuary is home to small mammals such as bush pigs, sitatungas (a rare type of antelope), and otters.
+Beyond the primates, the sanctuary is home to small mammals, including bush pigs, sitatungas (a rare type of antelope), and otters.
 Reptiles and amphibians, including various snake species and frogs, thrive in the wetland's cool, moist environment.

 The Bigodi swamp walk